rizavelioglu/challenge-aido_RL-IL/README.md

 #### What you will learn & and get yourself familiarized with:
 - Simulations in general and how to use them
-- Image processing methods, use-cases  for Self-Driving Cars
+- Image processing methods, use-cases for Self-Driving Cars such as; Canny Edge Detection, Lane Line Detection with Hough Lines, etc.
 - Reinforcement Learning and one method of RL, namely `DDPG` and its implementation in `PyTorch`
 - Applying `DDPG` to:
     - the "Hello World" of RL, namely [CartPole Problem](https://gym.openai.com/envs/CartPole-v0/) a.k.a.
 Inverted Pendulum